smart1013/scaryMafia_back/COMPLETE_API_DOCUMENTATION.md

 - Database stores persistent game records and user data
 - Night actions are validated for role permissions and game phase
 - Police investigation results are only available during day phase or later
 - All night actions must be completed before processing night results
+- Voting system prevents duplicate votes and self-voting
+- Votes are automatically cleared at the start of each vote phase
+- All validation errors return proper HTTP status codes with descriptive messages